 You can dine at the Empire State Building, and there are a number of options for doing so, including both table service options and fast-casual self-service dining options.
 All the dining options are on the ground floor, and can be visited without a ticket.

-For a sit down meal, you have two main options.
+For a sit-down meal, you have two main options.
 First there is the STATE Grill & Bar which offers breakfast, lunch and dinner options, as well as bar and lounge snacks.
-They also have a full drinks menu of soft and alcoholic beverages.
+They also have a full drinks menu.

-If you’d prefer something a bit quicker, there are a number of casual dining options on the ground floor as well, which include Chopt, Chipotle, and Sushi-Terra.
-There’s also a Juice Press and a Starbucks on site if you are just looking for a drink.
+If you’d prefer something quicker, there are casual dining options on the ground floor including Chopt, Chipotle, and Sushi-Terra.
+There’s also a Juice Press on-site.

 Shopping at the Empire State Building